danielsteman/vite-blog/public/content/blog6.md

 &nbsp;

 The `Classifier` makes requests with the `requests` module, and because we are calling an interal Kubernetes service, the domain of the ML micro service is formatted like `my-svc.my-namespace.svc.cluster-domain.example`.
 You can find more info about the Kubernetes DNS [here](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/).

-The `Classifier` that was injected earlier gets features `X` and gets prediction through its own `prediction` method.
+&nbsp;

+In the above exmaple we return the prediction immediately, but that's not neccesary.
+Instead, we can implement logic in between receiving the request (and its payload as argument `X`) and returning something.
+For example, we can insert the prediction into the database.

+&nbsp;

 ```
-class Classifier:
+from fastapi import Depends
+from app import crud
+from app.db.session import get_db
+from app import models

+@router.post("/classify/")
+def create_prediction(
+    clf=Depends(Classifier),
+    database_connection=Depends(get_db),
+    X: List[Any],
+) -> Any:
+    prediction = clf.predict(X)
+    database_object = Classification(
+        data=X,
+        prediction=prediction,
+    )
+    crud.classification.create(database_connection, database_object)
+    return clf.predict(X)
 ```

+&nbsp;

+And just like that, through a [CRUD](https://www.freecodecamp.org/news/crud-operations-crud-definition-in-programming/) method, it's possible to write input and output of the ML microservice to a database for later (or instant) use.
+This example is very lean and doesn't show the definition of the CRUD method.
+If you'd like to see an example of that, please check out [this project builder](https://github.com/tiangolo/full-stack-fastapi-postgresql).

+## Deployment

+Instead of using a `SeldonDeployment`, as explained in the [previous blog](https://www.danielsteman.com/blog/5), we use a regular `Deployment` [Kubernetes object](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) to deploy this API.
+Obviously, the application needs to be packaged in a Docker container first.
+[The docs](https://fastapi.tiangolo.com/deployment/docker/) contain an elaborate explanation of how to do this and I also referred to these steps in my own project.
+I exposed my database credentials through environment variables in the `Deployment`, which isn't the most secure way but sufficient for a [MVP](https://www.techopedia.com/definition/27809/minimum-viable-product-mvp).
+Additionally, I deployed a `Service` [kubernetes object](https://kubernetes.io/docs/concepts/services-networking/service/) to expose the FastAPI container on port 80, the port commonly used for HTTP traffic.
+Depending on your load balancing solution, some additional steps are required to expose the [Swagger docs](https://swagger.io/docs/) which are [automatically generated](https://fastapi.tiangolo.com/features/) by FastAPI.
+More details about deployment strategies and [infra-as-code tools](https://www.terraform.io/) are out of scope for this article, so I'll save them for later!

+&nbsp;

+Hopefully this was somewhat informative.
+At least I had fun building something with FastAPI and extending the functionality of ML micro services 😄.